 One of the only drinks on this list that probably shouldn’t be warmed up, this rum punch cocktail was meant to be served cold.
 With rum, cider, spices, and lemon juice, it’s the perfect mix for a party.
 This recipe is simple to make and can serve up an entire batch of punch.
 Make it for your next fall party!

 When you think of fall drinks, a mojito probably doesn’t come to mind.
 These fresh, light and cool drinks are usually a staple of summer brunches.
-However, by adding some apple cider to the mix instead of fruit juice, you can make a unique mojito for your early fall brunches and prepare for apple cider season in earnest.
+However, by adding some apple cider to the mix, you can make a unique mojito for your early fall brunches and prepare for apple cider season in earnest.
+You’ll still use the classic ingredients like white rum, lime juice, mint, and simple syrup, but add in apple cider and top it with club soda.

 An amaretto sour is yet another classic drink made better by apple cider.
 If you like the taste of amaretto with lemon or lime juice, prepare yourself for the richness and tartness of apple cider instead.
 Garnished with a maraschino cherry, this is the perfect drink for sipping by the bonfire.